 Delaware - Directors and Officers

-The board of directors manages the corporation and choose the officers President, Vice President, Secretary and Treasurer, whose responsibility it is to run the day to day operations of the corporation.
+The board of directors manages the corporation and chooses the officers President, Vice President, Secretary and Treasurer, whose responsibility it is to run the day to day operations of the corporation.

-How many Directors, Shareholders and Officers does a corporation need?
+The amount of Directors, Shareholders and Officers a corporation needs?

 Most States allow one individual to hold all offices, this is called a close corporation.

 While most jurisdictions allow the same person to act in all capacities, that person has different responsibilities depending on the capacity in which he is acting.